-If you have contact with poison ivy, oak, or sumac, immediately wash areas of the skin that may have touched the plant.
-Sometimes the resulting rash (contact dermatitis) can be completely avoided by washing the affected areas with plenty of water and a mild soap.
+If you have contact withpoison ivy, oak, or sumac, immediately wash areas of the skin that may have touched the plant.
+Sometimes the resulting rash (contact dermatitis) can be completely avoided by washing the affected areas with plenty of water and soap (such as dishwashing soap) or rubbing alcohol.
+Rinse often, so that the soap or rubbing alcohol doesn't dry on the skin and make the rash worse.
 Use creek or stream water if you are outdoors.
-By 30 minutes after contact with the plant, most of the oil has been absorbed into your skin.1 But you may still be able to reduce the extent of the rash by washing affected skin up to 2 hours after contact.

 Urushiol can remain active on clothing and other items for many months, especially in dry climates.
 If these items are not cleaned properly, handling them can spread the urushiol to the skin and possibly cause a rash.

 Wash all clothing, shoes, and other items that had contact with the plant or with a person who touched the plant.

 Clean surfaces such as camping gear, gardening tools, and sporting equipment.

 Wear vinyl or cotton gloves when handling or washing items that have touched poison ivy.
 Thin rubber (latex) gloves offer no protection, because urushiol can penetrate rubber.